 You can promote that content on your social media channels, to your email list, and through email outreach to other influencers in the industry to help get eyeballs on your content.

-Hopefully some of these ideas are new to you and will give you another avenue to discover more keyword ideas for your business.
+Hopefully some of these keyword ideas for SEO are new to you and will give you another avenue to discover more keyword ideas for your business.

 Do you have any other methods for finding keyword ideas?